Andrew Duncan (physician, born 1744)

-Andrew Duncan, the elder (17 October 1744 – 5 July 1828) FRSE FRCPE FSA (Scot) was a Scottish physician and professor at the University of Edinburgh.
+Andrew Duncan, the elder (17 October 1744 – 5 July 1828) FRSE FRCPE FSA (Scot) was a British physician and professor at the University of Edinburgh.
 He was joint founder of the Royal Society of Edinburgh.
-As first proposer of an asylum in Edinburgh he gives his name to the Andrew Duncan Clinic which forms part of the Edinburgh City Hospital.
+As first proposer of an asylum in Edinburgh he gives his name to the Andrew Duncan Clinic which forms part of the Royal Edinburgh Hospital.

 Life

 Duncan was the second son of Andrew Duncan, merchant and shipmaster, of Crail, afterwards of St Andrews, his mother being a daughter of Professor William Vilant, and related to the Drummonds of Hawthornden.
 He was born at Pinkerton, near St Andrews, Fife, on 17 October 1744, and was educated first by Sandy Don of Crail, and afterwards by Richard Dick of St Andrews.

 Duncan proceeded next to University of St Andrews, where he obtained the M.A. degree in 1762.
 As a youth he was known as "the smiling boy", and his character for good nature was retained through life.
 Lord Erskine and his brother Henry Erskine were among his school fellows and fast friends through life.
 In 1762, he entered the University of Edinburgh as a medical student, being the pupil of Joseph Black, William Cullen, John Gregory, John Hope, and Alexander Monro secundus.

 Duncan was president of the Royal Medical Society in 1764, and five times afterwards.

 His attachment to the society continued through life: he was its treasurer for many years; and in 1786 he was awarded a gold medal for his services.
 On the completion of his course of studies in 1768, he traveled to China as surgeon of the East India Company's ship Asia.
-Refusing an offer of five hundred guineas to undertake a second voyage, Duncan graduated M.D. at St Andrews in October 1769, and in May 1770 became a licentiate of the Edinburgh College of Physicians.
+Refusing an offer of five hundred guineas to undertake a second voyage, Duncan graduated M.D. at St Andrews in October 1769, and in May 1770 became a licentiate of the Royal College of Physicians of Edinburgh.
 In the same year he was an unsuccessful candidate for the professorship of medicine at the University of St Andrews.
 He was elected to the American Philosophical Society in 1774.

 During the absence of Dr. Drummond, professor-elect of medicine at Edinburgh, Duncan was appointed to lecture in 1774–6.
 When Drummond failed to return, James Gregory was elected professor, and Duncan started an extra-academical course, as well as a public dispensary (the first free hospital in Scotland), which afterwards became the Royal Public Dispensary, incorporated by royal charter in 1818.

 In 1773 he lived on Bristo Street in the south of Edinburgh.